Royal dukedoms in the United Kingdom: Suspended dukedoms

 Under the Titles Deprivation Act 1917 the holders of the following dukedoms, who were simultaneously British princes and members of royal and princely families of Germany, were deprived of their British titles, having sided with Germany during the First World War.
 The Act provides that a successor of a person thus deprived of a peerage can petition the Crown for revival of the title.
 No such descendant has done so.

+It was announced on 30 October 2025 that King Charles III had begun a "formal process" to remove Prince Andrew's style, titles, and honours.
+His name was subsequently removed from the Roll of the Peerage.